 Peter has immense experience in inquests and coronial law, having spent over 20 years representing coroners and interested persons, from bereaved families to government departments, including the MOJ and the MOD.

-He has undertaken many complex and high-profile inquests involving unlawful killing, national security, detention and medical or psychiatric treatment.
+He has undertaken many complex and high-profile inquests involving unlawful killing, national security, state detention, health and safety, and medical or psychiatric treatment.
 Several of these cases have involved hearings in the High Court, Divisional Court and Court of Appeal.

-Peter is presently counsel for the Metropolitan Police Commissioner in the inquests into the deaths of the victims of serial killer Stephen Port.
+In 2020, Peter acted for the Metropolitan Police Commissioner in the inquests into the deaths of the victims of serial killer Stephen Port; and for the tram operator in the inquests arising from the Croydon tram derailment in 2016.
 Between 2016 and 2019 he was counsel to the inquests into the 1974 Birmingham pub bombings and the sudden death of the Russian businessman Alexander Perepilichnyy.

-Peter has a particular interest in inquests that engage the state’s responsibilities under Article 2 of the ECHR, ‘the right to life’.
+Peter has a particular interest in inquests that engage the state’s responsibilities under Article 2 of the European Convention on Human Rights, ‘the right to life’.
 In 2014 and 2015, he was invited by the Chief Coroner to provide a series of lectures on this subject to the coroners of England and Wales.

 “He’s very bright, effective and has a very nice, laid-back manner in court.”
 “He is a really superb public lawyer.”
 (Chambers & Partners 2019)